 Eurodollars technically work like any other deposit made in the local currency.
 What makes eurodollars different is where they are deposited.
 Deposits in banks outside the United States are not subject to the U.S. Federal Reserve Bank’s guidelines and do not need to meet the requirements for Federal Deposit Insurance Corp. insurance.
 As a result, these accounts can yield higher returns than American-based accounts.

 The reduced restrictions made eurodollar accounts attractive to investors, and the accounts eventually spread to other parts of the world.
 Today, many American and European banks have branches offshore where they conduct business with eurodollars.

-Learn More: Best Money Market Accounts of 2020
+Learn More: Best Money Market Accounts

 The term eurodollar also refers to eurodollar securities that are popular with banks, trading firms and other financial entities that buy and sell exchange-traded securities to lock in current interest rates for money they want to use in the future.
 Most eurodollar futures trades take place on the Chicago Mercantile Exchange.
 The Chicago Mercantile Exchange is part of CME Group, the world’s largest futures exchange.

 Eurodollar futures on the CME are tied to a time deposit with a three month maturity period.
 The value of eurodollar futures can fluctuate in response to changes in interest rates and international political events.
 Trade wars and tariffs that disrupt the movement of imports and exports around the world affect business.
 Eurodollar futures respond to these effects because so many international companies use eurodollars for financing.

 Eurodollars serve an important role in the world’s economy, especially in the international capital market.
 In the event you’re interested in learning more about eurodollars and their pluses and minuses, sit down with a financial planner or other qualified financial expert and go over everything in rigorous detail.
 In the process, you’ll also learn more about the world’s financial system and how it affects your money and your future.